Noetic Learning Math Contest

-During the contest, students are given 45 minutes to solve 20 problems that can cover a broad range of mathematics skills taught in school, including:
+During the contest, students have 45 minutes (50 minutes online) to solve 20 creative problems independently without a calculator.

 What Teachers Say About NLMC